bitrise-io/devcenter/_articles/en/builds/build-numbering-and-app-versioning.md

 Track the version of your app in its git repository by modifying the file containing the essential information about the app (for example, the `Info.plist` file for iOS apps and the `AndroidManifest.xml` file for Android apps).

 Bitrise has two steps to do this for you.
-These two steps can insert the Bitrise build number or some other specified number into their respective files:
+These two Steps can insert the Bitrise build number or some other specified number into their respective files:

-* `Set Android Manifest Version Code and Name` for Android apps.
+* **Set Android Manifest Version Code and Name** for Android apps.
-* `Set Xcode Project Build Number` for iOS apps.
+* **Set Xcode Project Build Number** for iOS apps.

-Both steps accept either numbers (integers and/or numeric strings) or environment variables in their relevant inputs.
-By default, both use the `$BITRISE_BUILD_NUMBER` environment variable as their default value for the build number.
+Both Steps accept either numbers (integers and/or numeric strings) or environment variables in their relevant inputs.
+By default, both use the `$BITRISE_BUILD_NUMBER` Environment Variable as their default value for the build number.

 ### Setting the `versionCode` and the `versionName` of an Android app